alexandrasalem/ask_a_philosopher/README.md

 This is the code for developing the **Ask a Philosopher** chatbot.
 We started with building one based upon the text of Aristotle.
+This project uses retrieval-augmented generation (RAG) for answering questions, based up recommendations from Jurafsky \& Martin's book, *Speech and Language Processing*, 3rd edition (https://web.stanford.edu/~jurafsky/slp3/14.pdf).

+In RAG, first a relevant document to the query is identified using standard Information Retrieval (IR) techniques.
+Then, a generative LLM generates an answer given the query and retrieved document.

+Details on our code thus far (WIP):

 We pulled down the Aristotle chapters with `pull_data.py`.

 Then we made the json file with `making_json.py`.

-The start of the script for doing basic IR is in `ir.py`.
+Tools for the basic IR are in `ir.py`.

+The script `version_1_basic_ir.py` generates the closest document to the query and returns that document as a string.

+The script `version_1_basic_ir_cos_sims.py` pulls cosine similarity values between the query and each of the documents, and returns this as a list of dictionaries.